-WARNING: Never use an open flame to check for a gas leak.
+MARNING: Never use an open flame to check for a gas leak.
 Apply a mixture of liquid soap and water to all joints.
 Bubbles forming show a leak.
 Correct all leaks at once.

-PRESSURE TESTING GAS SUPPLY PIPING SYSTEM
+PRESSURE TESTING GAS SUPPLY PIPING SYSTEM High Pressure

-High Pressure

-Test pressure in Excess of 1/2 psig (3.5kPa)
+Test pressure in Excess of 1⁄2 psig (3.5kPa)

-- 1. The appliance and its appliance main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1/2 psi (3.5 kPa). - 2.
+- 1. The appliance and its appliance main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1⁄2 psi (3.5 kPa).
+The appliance must be isolated from the gas supply piping system by closing its equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1⁄2 psi (3.5 kPa). - 2.
 Cap off open end of gas pipe where equipment shutoff valve was connected. - 3.
-Pressurize supply piping system by either using compressed air or opening the propane/LP supply tank valve. - 4.
+Pressurize supply piping system by either using compressed air or opening main gas valve on or near gas meter. - 4.
 Check all connections and joints in gas supply piping system.
 Apply mixture of liquid soap and water to gas joints.
 Bubbles forming show a leak. - 5.
 Correct all leaks at once. - 6.
-Depressurize and relieve pressure in supply piping system. - 7.
-Reconnect heater and equipment shutoff valve to gas supply. - 8.
+Depressurize and relieve pressure in supply piping system.

+- 7. Reconnect heater and equipment shutoff valve to gas supply. - 8.
 Reconnected fittings must be checked for leaks in next section.